 With a modest investment in computation following established algorithms (e.g., Bevis et al., 1994), the zenith total delays (ZTD) necessarily estimated during the displacement time series processing with temporal resolution up to 5 min become the basis for an ESDR consisting of precipitable water vapor (PWV) time series.
-The conversion to PWV requires the zenith wet delay (ZWD), obtained by subtracting from the ZTD an accurate zenith hydrostatic delay (ZHD) (Saastamoinen, 1973) as a function of surface pressure, latitude, and orthometric height.
+The conversion to PWV requires the zenith wet delay

+(ZWD), obtained by subtracting from the ZTD accurate zenith an hydrostatic delay (ZHD) (Saastamoinen, 1973) as a function of surface latitude, pressure, and orthometric height.
 1 hPa of pressure error implies uncertainty of 0.35mm in PWV (Nilsson and Elgered, 2008), an accuracy easily obtained by onsite barometers.
-PWV time series are useful or tracking extreme weather events such as monsoons (Figure 7) and atmospheric rivers that can lead to flash flooding (Moore et al., 2015; Wang et al., 2019).
-We produce PWV records in the SINEX_TRO2.0 Provisional format for stations with onsite meteorological measurements.
-The conversion from ZWD to PWV further requires a measure of mean atmospheric temperature, which can be estimated from surface temperature (Bevis, 1994) and is a lesser source of PWV error in comparison to pressure.
+PWV time series are useful for tracking extreme weather events such as monsoons (Figure 10) and atmospheric rivers that can lead to flash flooding (Moore et al.,

-Figure 7: GPS PWV measurements were used both operationally to track a North American Monsoon event and forecast flash flooding.
+Figure 10: GPS PWV measurements were used both operationally to track a North American Monsoon event and forecast flash flooding.
 Circles represent PW (cm) for radiosondes at San Diego, California (blue), and Yuma, Arizona (black).
 Solid traces show GPS PW measurements at San Diego, California (blue), Durmid, California (red), Glamis, California (black), and Yuma, Arizona (dotted black).
 Arrows indicate the times of passage of an upper low at the identified GPS-Met sites.
 Map locates GPS stations with squares at San Diego (blue), Durmid (red), Glamis (black), and Yuma (dotted black), and radiosondes with circles at San Diego (blue) and Yuma (black).
 PW in mm at the GPS stations is shown, according to the color scale, at 1700 PDT 19 Jul (0000 UTC 20 Jul).
 Source: (Moore et al. 2015).